Eastern Pamir Travel Guide

 Gumbezkul Pass (Pshart-Madiyan Valleys)

 4,730 meter Gumbezul Pass connects Pshart Valley and Madiyan Valley.
-The trek is roughly 17 kilometers in length, with some opting to cross it in one long day hike, while others opt to split it into two.
-Personally, I’ve spent some time exploring around colorful Pshart Valley but have not done the Gumbezkul Pass Hike myself.
-If you want to read a first-hand account of the trek check out this post by Shabbatical.
+The trek is roughly 17 kilometers in length from valley to valley, with some opting to cross it in one long day hike, while others opt to split it into two.

 If you’re trekking from Pshart to Madiyan it’s worth heading back to Madiyan Hot Spring to relax.
 You can arrange 4WDs to pick you up from either Madiyan or Pshart Valleys before you depart Murghab.